g59091/shaqbot_disc/README.md

 `reminders/micreminder.js`: Handles an auto join and auto leave to play sound for mic mute reminder

-`reminders/welcome.js`: Handles changing the role of new member on acceptance of rules [WIP]
+`reminders/welcome.js`: Handles changing the role of new member on acceptance of rules

 `counters/membercounter.js`: Handles counting all members in the server onto a sample voice channel